CICA: Celiac, IBS, and Crohn's Full Array - ALCAT Test Kit

 The CICA evaluates a patient’s genetic risk for celiac disease, serum markers associated with active celiac disease process, and genetic serum markers associated with Crohn’s disease, and serological markers for diminished antigen exclusion in the gut.

-PLEASE NOTE: This is a pre-paid shipping kit that includes a blood draw.
-Within 3-5 days of your order, a member of ALCAT’s mobile draw team will contact you to schedule the blood draw appointment.
+PLEASE NOTE: This is a pre-paid shipping kit that includes a consultation with a specialized ALCAT nutritionist and the blood draw.
+Within 3-5 days of your kit being delivered, a member of ALCAT’s mobile draw team will contact you to schedule the blood draw appointment.
 A mobile lab technician will come to you for the blood draw so please do not visit your local lab.

 CICA TEST COMPONENTS